-Once you’ve completed the steps, the Wi-Fi network you selected will be removed from your computer.
+Once you complete the steps, the Wi-Fi network you selected will be removed from your computer.
 If you need to remove other networks, simply follow the same steps.

 Click the wireless icon in the notification area.

-After completing the steps, you’ll no longer see nor you will be able to connect to the same network unless you manually reconfigure it.
+After you complete the steps, you’ll no longer see nor you will be able to connect to the same network unless you manually configure it again.